Clinical Optometry (MSc)

 Knowledge & Understanding:

-- demonstrate a knowledge of complex, controversial and/ or contentious issues related to optometric practice
+- critically reflect a knowledge of complex, controversial and/ or contentious issues related to optometric practice

-- illustrate an understanding of modern key concepts of optometric practice by applying them to challenges within your own environment and specialist areas of practice
+- evaluate and apply modern key concepts of optometric practice to challenges within your own environment and specialist areas of practice

-- appreciate the benefit of inter-professional teamwork in research and / or the delivery of ophthalmic care
+- address and reflect on the benefit of inter-professional teamwork in research and / or the delivery of ophthalmic care

-- critically examine the evidence based literature to assess practice and methods of management in ophthalmic care
+- explore, critically analyse, synthesise and evaluate evidence-based literature, clinical guidelines and underpinning theories in optometric practice to assess practice and methods of management in ophthalmic care

 Professional Practical Skills:

-- demonstrate independence of thought and contribute via your own research to the development of knowledge and evidence base of your profession;
+- contribute via your own research to the development of knowledge and evidence base of your profession, demonstrating independence of thought through innovation

 - advance your own knowledge and understanding

-- collate and synthesise information from a number of resources to improve learning
+- collate and synthesise information from several resources to improve learning

 - write concisely and clearly for the academic and clinical community